 The 21st Century Cures Act (Cures Act), signed into law on December 13, 2016, is designed to help accelerate medical product development and bring new innovations and advances to patients who need them faster and more efficiently.

 The law builds on FDA's ongoing work to incorporate the perspectives of patients into the development of drugs, biological products, and devices in FDA's decision-making process.
-Cures enhances our ability to modernize clinical trial designs and clinical outcome assessments, which will speed the development and review of novel medical products, including medical countermeasures.
+Cures enhances our ability to modernize clinical trial designs, including the use of real-world evidence, and clinical outcome assessments, which will speed the development and review of novel medical products, including medical countermeasures.

 It also provides new authority to help FDA improve our ability to recruit and retain scientific, technical, and professional experts and it establishes new expedited product development programs, including:

 - The Regenerative Medicine Advanced Therapy, or RMAT, that offers a new expedited option for certain eligible biologics products.

 - The Breakthrough Devices program, designed to speed the review of certain innovative medical devices.

 In addition, the Cures Act directs FDA to create one or more intercenter institutes to help coordinate activities in major disease areas between the drug, biologics and device centers and improves the regulation of combination products.

 FDA is working hard to maximize the authorities and resources Congress granted us in Cures, as FDA Commissioner Scott Gottlieb outlined in an FDA Voice Blog.